 Your radon detector is designed to find out how much radon you’re being exposed to on a daily basis, so keep it nearest the lowest level areas where you and your family spend the most time.

 What should I do if I find high levels of radon in my home?

 Once you know your levels are higher than the recommended amount, your first step is to find a contractor qualified in radon mitigation.
 Contact your state radon office for a list of contractors in your area.
+You can also search for a qualified radon mitigation contractor on Thumb Tack.
 Once you select a contractor, they will usually begin by sealing any cracks or crevices in your foundation.
 Then, they’ll install a mitigation ventilation system to help air better circulate and reduce the risk of radon inside your home.

 Is radon mitigation expensive?

 Because few cases of radon contamination are the same, each one will have a different price tag.
 But on average, you can expect to pay at least $500 for basic mitigation services, and possibly more if you have a trickier situation.

 The National Cancer Institute cites radon as a leading cause of lung cancer, second only to cigarette smoke, causing somewhere between 15,000 and 22,000 lung cancer deaths annually.
 Anyone who smokes and is also around higher radon levels are at an elevated risk of developing lung cancer.

 Keep in mind that not everyone who is exposed to high levels of radon will get lung cancer.
 According to the EPA, only about 4% of nonsmokers will get lung cancer from radon exposure, even from greatly elevated levels of the gas.